atsign-foundation/at_protocol/specification/atsign_protocol_specification.md

 Public values may be signed by the owner's signing private key; the signature appears in `dataSignature`.
 Recipients verify against the owner's `public:signing_publickey@<owner>`.
-This is the only signature on a value-side payload — encrypted (shared) values rely on the AES authenticated-encryption mode in `encAlgo` to detect tampering.
+This is the only signature on a value-side payload, encrypted (shared) values rely on the AES authenticated-encryption mode in `encAlgo` to detect tampering.

 ### 14.3 Public-key rotation